16 Photos That Prove Alaska Is a Winter Wonderland

 “In December, I had the opportunity to travel on this road near Juneau, Alaska.
 As I was driving, I came across a stretch of snow and frost in the trees overlooking a beautiful snow-capped mountain.
 I think Jack Frost passed by the area to make this magical winter wonderland,” says Bryce Anderson of Juneau, Alaska.
 We found the most scenic drives in America.

 “Glacier Bay is beautiful.
 This photo reminds me of my time in Alaska—hours spent running through the snow-covered landscape with my family, spotting moose and bears, and seeing mountains that stretch past the clouds,” says Aidan Higgins of Rockfall, Connecticut.
-Check out photos of the most breathtaking glaciers in the world.

 “A couple of winters ago, we had some guests come for a few days to our remote Alaskan lodge.
 They planned to spend New Year’s Eve back in Anchorage watching a fireworks display.
 Nature had other plans—a storm rolled in and they were stuck.
 But late that night, the sky cleared and a stunning Northern Lights display took place.
 They told us the next morning that nature’s show far surpassed any fireworks,” says Joseph Bramante of Palmer, Alaska.
-These are the best places to see the Northern Lights.

 Snow and sunshine

 “Alaskan winters can get long and cold.
 One of our favorite ways to break up the long days is to get out and enjoy the winter landscape.
 I took this picture of my wife and our dog as they soaked up the sunshine.
 No matter how many times we see this view, it never ceases to captivate us with its grandeur,” says Joseph Bramante of Palmer, Alaska.